openshift/enhancements/enhancements/network/multus-services.md

 Multus service controller watches all Pods' secondary interfaces, services and network attachment definitions and it creates EndpointSlice for the service.
 EndpointSlice contains secondary network IP address.
 Multus proxy watches.
 Service and EndpointSlice have the label, `service.kubernetes.io/service-proxy-name`, which is defined at [kube-proxy APIs](https://pkg.go.dev/k8s.io/kubernetes/pkg/proxy/apis), to make target service out of Kubernetes management.

 Multus proxy provides forwarding plane for multus-service with iptables at Pod's network namespace.
 It watches Service and EndpointSlice with 'service.kubernetes.io/service-proxy-name: multus-proxy' and creates changes destination to the service pods from Service VIP.
-It does not provide NAT (ip masquerade).
+It does not provide NAT (ip masquerade) for now because multus network is mainly for 'secondary network' and it assumes default route to primary Kubernetes cluster network.

-XXX: Double check NAT is not required

 #### Create Service